lupino3/101-linq-samples-core/README.md

 ## Changes

+Some minor changes were necessary to make the code samples work with .NET Core and Visual Studio Code.

+Most of the changes were done using the script `convert-samples.ps1`, a primitive PowerShell script to do the heavy lifting.

 The `.cs` files are the original files from the MSDN site.
-The changes can be found in those files by looking for the `--- CHANGE ---` marker in comments.
+Changes made:

+* uncomment all samples (done manually);
+* read `customers.xml` as an `EmbeddedResource` (done via `convert-samples.ps1`).

-All the `.csproj` files have been generated from scratch with the `dotnet` CLI.
+All the `.csproj` files have been generated from scratch with the `dotnet` CLI by the `convert-samples.ps1` script.
+Changes made from the bare-bones `.csproj` files when needed:

-Here is a high-level summary of changes to the `.cs` files:
+* add reference to `customers.xml` (done via script);

-* the `customers.xml` file is embedded into each project as an `EmbeddedResource`;
+* add reference to the `ObjectDumper` project (manually);
-* all sample methods are executed rather than just some of them.
+* add reference to `System.Data.DataSetExtensions` (manually).

+A separate project was created for the `ObjectDumper` library.

+The manual changes could have been automated into the `convert-samples.ps1` script, but at that point it was just simpler to do the changes manually rather than change and test the script again.

 ## How to run the examples